Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 </details>

 ## Before You Begin
-Note: This tutorial targets the VCK190 ES board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
-This board is currently available via early access.
-If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
-If you do not have a board and ES license please contact your Xilinx sales contact.
+Note: This tutorial targets the VCK190 Production board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
+If you have already purchased this board, download the necessary files from Xilinx website and ensure you have the correct licenses installed.

 <details>